Safeguarding Policy

 All sub-contractors and partners are expected to follow the guidelines set out in this policy and training is provided upon commencement of the contract to ensure the handling and recording of sensitive data follows the necessary procedures.

-If you have concerns about the welfare of a child, young person or vulnerable adult and believe that they may be at risk of harm, you must share that concern confidentially with a local safeguarding officer immediately.
+If you have concerns about the welfare of a customer and believe that they may be at risk of harm, you must share that concern confidentially with a local safeguarding officer immediately.
 This includes low level concerns.

-If you have any doubts about when to share safeguarding information, discuss the situation with a local safeguarding officer, or a designated safeguarding lead if the concern involves a local safeguarding officer.
+If you have any doubts about when to share safeguarding information, discuss the situation with a local Safeguarding Officer, or a Designated Safeguarding Lead if the concern involves a local Safeguarding Officer or another member of staff/volunteer.

 Any information shared should always be accurate, up to date and shared appropriately and securely with only the person or people who need to know and limited to information relevant for the purpose.